 The general increase in talking is also a product of screen time.
 We all know our students spend the majority of their time sitting in front of a screen.
 If it’s not the TV or latest video game, it’s a tablet, computer, or a parent’s phone as they run errands.
 All this constant inundation with visual and audio stimulation changes a child’s brain.
 It trains them to think they need to have constant stimulation.
 A few articles have linked the addiction to screen time to that similar to drugs.
 Oh boy…

-And that stimulation can come out as talking (or noise making) in the classroom.
+And that need for stimulation can come out as talking (or noise making) in the classroom.
 Yeah…

 I could go on and on about the links between our technology obsessed students and their social demise… but let’s stay focused!
 We have a chatty class issue to solve!